 ECMA issues Directive No. 980/2024, establishing the regulatory framework for securities brokers, dealers, and digital sub-brokers.
 The directive defines licensing requirements, capital thresholds, and operational standards for digital intermediaries.

-With the new directive clarifying the path for digital platforms, EthioShare pivots again — this time from broker to digital sub-broker.
-The platform is rebuilt as a microservices architecture designed to operate under licensed broker/dealer sponsors, focusing on the consumer trading experience and broker administration tooling rather than back-office settlement operations.
+With the new directive clarifying the path for digital platforms, EthioShare pivots again — this time from building a brokerage to becoming a technology vendor for licensed brokers.
+The platform is rebuilt as a microservices architecture designed to operate under licensed broker/dealer sponsors, focusing on the consumer trading experience and broker administration tooling.

 ECMA issues Directive No. 980/2024, establishing the regulatory framework for securities brokers, dealers, and digital sub-brokers.
 The directive defines licensing requirements, capital thresholds, and operational standards for digital intermediaries.

-With the new directive clarifying the path for digital platforms, EthioShare pivots again — this time from broker to digital sub-broker.
-The platform is rebuilt as a microservices architecture designed to operate under licensed broker/dealer sponsors, focusing on the consumer trading experience and broker administration tooling rather than back-office settlement operations.
+With the new directive clarifying the path for digital platforms, EthioShare pivots again — this time from building a brokerage to becoming a technology vendor for licensed brokers.
+The platform is rebuilt as a microservices architecture designed to operate under licensed broker/dealer sponsors, focusing on the consumer trading experience and broker administration tooling.

 Prime Minister Abiy Ahmed officially launches the Ethiopian Securities Exchange on January 10, 2025.
 Wegagen Bank becomes the first listed company.
 Licensed brokers and dealers begin trading.

-EthioShare completes its core platform build — including a consumer mobile and web app with paper trading, a multilingual AI financial assistant (Tibeb), and a white-label broker administration portal.
-The team begins regulatory alignment work toward digital sub-broker licensing under Directive 980/2024.
+EthioShare completes its core platform build — including a consumer mobile and web app with paper trading, a multilingual AI financial assistant (Tibeb), and a broker administration portal.
+The team begins regulatory alignment work under Directive 980/2024 as a technology vendor serving licensed brokers.

 Prime Minister Abiy Ahmed officially launches the Ethiopian Securities Exchange on January 10, 2025.
 Wegagen Bank becomes the first listed company.
 Licensed brokers and dealers begin trading.

-EthioShare completes its core platform build — including a consumer mobile and web app with paper trading, a multilingual AI financial assistant (Tibeb), and a white-label broker administration portal.
-The team begins regulatory alignment work toward digital sub-broker licensing under Directive 980/2024.
+EthioShare completes its core platform build — including a consumer mobile and web app with paper trading, a multilingual AI financial assistant (Tibeb), and a broker administration portal.
+The team begins regulatory alignment work under Directive 980/2024 as a technology vendor serving licensed brokers.

 The Ethiopian capital market enters its first full cycle of operation.
 Nine capital market service providers are licensed by ECMA.
 ESX targets 50 listed companies and 3 million retail investors by 2029.